jaleedkhan/PatchCTG/.ipynb_checkpoints/README-checkpoint.md

 ### Training
 1. Navigate to ~/patchctg/PatchTST_supervised: `cd ~/patchctg/PatchTST_supervised`
 2. Uncomment the python command with comment `# SCRIPT 1: TRAIN`.
 Comment out the other two python commands.
-3. The path to the dataset (including train and val/test sets) is set to `~/patchctg/ctg_dataset/Old Dataset` and the hyperparameters tuned for this dataset are set in the script `scripts/PatchTST/ctg.sh`.
-You can update the dataset path (`--dataset_path` argument) and hyperparameters for training in this script if needed.
+3. Update the dataset path (`--dataset_path` argument) and hyperparameters for training in `scripts/PatchTST/ctg.sh`.
 4. Run `sh scripts/PatchTST/ctg.sh` to train and test the model.
 Training progress is logged in `~/patchctg/PatchTST_supervised/logs/CTG`.
 Upon completion, results and checkpoints are saved in a timestamped subdirectory within the dataset directory.
-5. Run the cells in `~/patchctg/check_results.ipynb` notebook to see the dataset statistics, hyperparameters and results after the experiment has completed.
-The dataset_path variable is set to `ctg_dataset/Old Dataset/` in this notebook, which you can update to your dataset path if needed.
+5. Set the `dataset_path` variable to your dataset path in `~/patchctg/check_results.ipynb` notebook and run the cells in  to see the dataset statistics, hyperparameters and results after the experiment has completed.

 ### Finetuning
 1. Navigate to ~/patchctg/PatchTST_supervised: `cd ~/patchctg/PatchTST_supervised`
 2. Uncomment the python command with comment `# SCRIPT 2: FINETUNE`.
 Comment out the other two python commands.
-3. The pretrained model path is set to `~/patchctg/ctg_dataset/Old Dataset (Cases Diff 3-7)/trained 20241019 0209` in the script `scripts/PatchTST/ctg.sh`.
-You can update it using the `--pre_train_model_path` argument if needed.
+3. Set the pretrained model path using the `--pre_train_model_path` argument is set to your pre-trained model directory (the timestamped directory saved within the dataset directory after training).
-4. The path to the dataset (including train and val/test sets) is set to `~/patchctg/ctg_dataset/Old Dataset (Cases Diff 0-2)` and the hyperparameters are set in the script `scripts/PatchTST/ctg.sh`.
-You can update the dataset path (`--dataset_path` argument) and hyperparameters for training in this script if needed.
+4. Set the path to the dataset (including train and val/test sets) to your dataset path (`--dataset_path` argument) and the hyperparameters for training/finetuning in `scripts/PatchTST/ctg.sh`.
 5. Run `sh scripts/PatchTST/ctg.sh` to finetune and test the model.
 Training progress is logged in `~/patchctg/PatchTST_supervised/logs/CTG`.
 Upon completion, results and checkpoints are saved in a timestamped subdirectory within the dataset directory.
-6. Run the cells in `~/patchctg/check_results.ipynb` notebook to see the dataset statistics, hyperparameters and results after the experiment has completed.
-The dataset_path variable is set to `ctg_dataset/Old Dataset/` in this notebook, which you can update to `~/patchctg/ctg_dataset/Old Dataset (Cases Diff 0-2)` or your dataset path.
+6. Set the `dataset_path` variable to your dataset path in `~/patchctg/check_results.ipynb` notebook and run the cells in  to see the dataset statistics, hyperparameters and results after the experiment has completed.

 ### Testing
 1. Navigate to ~/patchctg/PatchTST_supervised: `cd ~/patchctg/PatchTST_supervised`